celerity/celerity-runtime/docs/installation.md

 [source](https://github.com/celerity/celerity-runtime) using
 [CMake](https://cmake.org).
 It requires the following dependencies:

-- [Boost](https://boost.org) (**Note**: There appear to be some issues with newer versions of Boost - pending investigation.
-In the meantime we recommend using a version ranging from 1.65 to 1.68)
 - A MPI 2 implementation (for example [OpenMPI 4](https://www.open-mpi.org))
 - A C++17 compiler
 - A supported SYCL implementation (see below)